Real Writing Year 1 - Unit 20

 Curriculum links: Geography

 In this two-week unit, pupils will learn when capital letters should be used for proper nouns and the personal pronoun I, and will learn to read and spell the days of the week.
-For the final writing task, pupils will write their own diary recounting the week of a pirate.
+For the final writing task, pupils will write their own diaries recounting the week of a pirate once they have explored the features of a diary entry.
 This unit could be used alongside work in geography, using geographical vocabulary to describe places, particularly coasts and oceans.
 It could also be used within a class topic of pirates.

 Key curriculum skills